BWSSB to hold water adalats on Thursday

-The Bangalore Water Supply and Sewerage Board (BWSSB) will hold water adalats in various parts of the city on Thursday between 9.30 am and 11 am.
+The Bangalore Water Supply and Sewerage Board (BWSSB) will hold a Water Adalat on Thursday in various places.

 Check out DH's latest videos